-Before the American Revolution, the present-day territory known as the United States was commonly referred to by British colonial rulers as British North America, or simply as a part of its colonies.
-During the pre-independence period, British colonial officials who governed certain regions of the United States frequently preferred to use the term “the United Colonies of North America.”
+Before the American Revolution, the territory now known as the United States was referred to by British colonial rulers as British North America or simply as part of their colonies.
+During this pre-independence period, British officials often used the term “the United Colonies of North America” to govern various regions.

 Read more: The Difference between the Netherlands and Holland